mayasharma2110/Treat-Yourself/README.md

 * The register page will allow users to create their own account for the site by entering a username, email address and password.

-* The login page will allow registered users to login with thier username or email and password.
+* The login page will allow registered users to login with their username or email and password.

-* The logout page will be a check to confirm a user definately wants to logout.
+* The logout page will be a check to confirm a user definitely wants to logout.

 * The products page will show the users the products with some main details like price and rating.

 * The product detail page will show the further details of the product like the description.

-* The shopping bag pag will show what a user currently has in their basket and a link for them to checkout and complete thier purchase.
+* The shopping bag page will show what a user currently has in their basket and a link for them to checkout and complete their purchase.

 * The checkout page will allow users to enter their delivery and billing information to complete the purchase, if they are logged in their default payment and delivery information will be automatically populated.

 * The checkout success page will show users details of what they have ordered.

-* The profile page will show a users past orders and it will also allow then to update their default delivery information.
+* The profile page will show a user's past orders and it will also allow then to update their default delivery information.

 * The add product page will be available to admin only, this will allow them to enter a products name, description, picture and price.

-* The edit product page will be similar to the add procut page and will be available to admin only, the only difference is that this will auto populate with the products current information and allow the admin to update any details.
+* The edit product page will be similar to the add product page and will be available to admin only, the only difference is that this will auto populate with the products current information and allow the admin to update any details.

 * The add review page will allow logged in users to add a review of a product.

-* The edit review page will allow logged in users to edit one of thier existing reviews.
+* The edit review page will allow logged in users to edit one of their existing reviews.

 * The add rating page will allow logged in users to add a rating of a product.

-* The edit rating page will allow logged in users to edit one of thier existing ratings.
+* The edit rating page will allow logged in users to edit one of their existing ratings.

 ### Structure

 All pages of the website will have a consistent navigation bar.
 The home, login and register links will be available to users who aren't yet registered and/or logged into the site.
 All users regardless or registration or login status will be able to view all products, view product detail pages, add products to their shopping basket, view the basket  and make a purchase.
 Logged in users and admin (superusers) will be able to view their profile and also logout.
-Admin (superusers) will be able to edit and delete products, they will also be able to add new prodicts to the store.
-Below the navbar there will also be a header with links to view all products (by price, rating or category) or one of the 4 main categories of products (chocolate, hot chocolate, tea and coffee), under these 4 main categories there will be subgategories as follows: Chocolate (white, milk, dark and all), hot chocolate (classic, nutty, other, all), tea (black, white, other, all) and coffee (dark roast, light roast, medium roast, all).
+Admin (superusers) will be able to edit and delete products, they will also be able to add new products to the store.
+Below the navbar there will also be a header with links to view all products (by price, rating or category) or one of the 4 main categories of products (chocolate, hot chocolate, tea and coffee), under these 4 main categories there will be subcategories as follows: Chocolate (white, milk, dark and all), hot chocolate (classic, nutty, other, all), tea (black, white, other, all) and coffee (dark roast, light roast, medium roast, all).
 This header will also be displayed on all pages of the site.
-Finally there will be a banner showing the free delivery threshold to encourage users to order more products and a banner showing users that they can subscribe and save money.
+Finally, there will be a banner showing the free delivery threshold to encourage users to order more products and a banner showing users that they can subscribe and save money.

 The website will use Materializecss grids to make the layout responsive to different devices and screen sizes.